pretix/pretix/doc/api/resources/events.rst

 valid_keys                            object                     Cryptographic keys for non-default signature schemes.
                                                                  For performance reason, value is omitted in lists and only contained in detail views.
-Value can be cached.
+Value can be cached. sales_channels                        list                       A list of sales channels this event is available for sale on.
 ===================================== ========================== =======================================================